Rothamsted/agri-schemas/drafts/201911-dfw-hackathon/agrischemas-vs-glten.md

     </tr>
 </table>

+A [draft](glten-miappe-mappings.pdf) is available regarding more details and aligment between GLTen, MIAPPE, bioschemas/schema

 ## Notes (about field trials in general, to be moved upwards)

 The most general model between this and MIAPPE could be: